Skip to main content

 The FillModel has certain limitations to keep in mind:

-• With L1 data, slippage is limited to a fixed 1-tick, at which entire order's quantity is filled
+• With L1 data, slippage limits to a fixed 1-tick, at which the system fills the entire order's quantity.

 note